Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Brushless Motor Magnets

-Effects of Cumulative Gap on Installation and Performanc
+Effects of Cumulative Gap on Installation and Performance

-For brushless motors, the cumulative gap between magnets must be tightly controlled.
-A total gap exceeding 0.5 mm can prevent proper installation and alignment.
-If the gap is too small, installation becomes difficult due to the tight fit.
-Conversely, a gap that is too large can cause significant vibrations and reduce motor efficiency by up to 5-10%.
-This is because misalignment affects the Hall sensor’s ability to accurately detect the rotor position, leading to inefficient commutation and increased energy losses.
+For brushless motors, the cumulative gap between magnets must be very tightly controlled.
+A total gap of more than 0.5 mm may not allow for proper installation and alignment.
+If the gap is too small, installation becomes problematic because of the tightness.
+Conversely, a gap too large can result in considerable vibrations and a loss in motor efficiency of up to 5-10%.
+This is because misalignment affects the effectiveness of rotor position detection by the Hall sensor, and as such, poor commutation efficiency with increased energy losses occurs.

 Relationship Between Magnet Position and Hall Element Accuracy

-The Hall elements used to determine the rotor’s position rely on precise alignment with the magnets.
-A misalignment as small as 0.2 mm can lead to a timing error of several degrees, which in turn affects the motor’s efficiency and performance.
-Accurate positioning ensures that the motor runs smoothly and efficiently, reducing the risk of excessive wear and tear.
+The Hall elements utilized for establishing the position of the rotor rely on exact alignment with the magnets.
+A misalignment of only 0.2 mm can result in a timing error of several degrees, thus negatively impacting the efficiency and performance of the motor.
+Precise positioning ensures that the motor operates with smoothness and efficiency and minimizes the possibility of undue wear and tear.

 Brush Motors